THE CANNABIS BRAND

 Course Outcomes:

-• A prioritized list of what must be fixed, built, or documented before expansion
+• A prioritized list of what must be secured, assigned, or cleaned up

 WEEK #3